sczerwinski/sczerwinski.github.io/_posts/2017-05-15-delegating-android-shared-preferences-in-kotlin.md

-Though, it might be a good idea to define an [extension function](https://kotlinlang.org/docs/reference/extensions.html#extension-functions), at least for those preferences which are referenced from several different classes:
+Though, it might be a good idea to define an [extension function](https://kotlinlang.org/docs/reference/extensions.html#extension-functions), at least for those preferences, which are referenced from multiple different classes:

 ```kotlin
 fun Context.usernameSharedPreference() =